h-rsh-n/web_dev/README.md

 <a name="overview"></a>
 ## 1. Overview
 Tokenizer is a full-stack MERN (Mongo, Express, React, NodeJS) application built over seven days in a group of three.
+We chose to create an e-commerce website that was heavily influenced by the OpenSea website.
 This project was deployed via Heroku and can be accessed [here](https://tokenizer-nft.herokuapp.com/).

 <a name="brief"></a>